Cornwall: Flag

-Saint Piran's Flag is the national flag and ancient banner of Cornwall, and an emblem of the Cornish people.
+Saint Piran's Flag is the flag and ancient banner of Cornwall, and an emblem of the Cornish people.
 The banner of Saint Piran is a white cross on a black background (in terms of heraldry 'sable, a cross argent').
 According to legend Saint Piran adopted these colours from seeing the white tin in the black coals and ashes during his discovery of tin.
 The Cornish flag is an exact reverse of the former Breton black cross national flag and is known by the same name "Kroaz Du".